alexencaladastuart/KittenAround/README.md

 ## Getting Started

-These instructions will allow you to install and use our Chrome extension on your computer.

 ### Prerequisites

-Google Chrome
+* Google Chrome

 ### Installing Kitten Around!

+Now available on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/kitten-around/onmdhpmlefhjpeekonfelalkhakfhhna) or search for "Kitten Around!"

+Or install manually:

-* Download the kittenAround folder
+* Download and extract the ZIP folder of this repository.
-* Open Google Chrome
+* Open Google Chrome.
-* Navigate to chrome://extensions
+* Navigate to chrome://extensions.
 * In the top right corner of the Extensions page select 'Developer Mode.'
 * In the top left corner select 'Load Unpacked.'
-* Select the kittenAround folder.
+* Select the KittenAround folder.

-* A cat icon should appear in the Google Chrome in the top right corner.
+A cat icon should appear in the extensions toolbar in the top right corner of your browser.
+You may need to pin the icon from the extensions menu.

+### Using Kitten Around!

 * Browse the internet as usual.
-* Click the extension and select an animal.
-The images on your current webpage will change to pictures of that animal.
+* Click on the extension icon and select an animal.
+The images on your current webpage will be changed to pictures of that animal.

 ## Running the tests

-Test the program by visiting various websites that use images.
+Test the extension by visiting various websites that use images.

 ## Built With

-* [CS50 IDE](https://id.cs50.net/authorize?state=foo&response_type=code&redirect_uri=https%3A%2F%2Fcs50.io%2Fauth%2Fcs50_callback&scope=openid%20profile%20email&client_id=prod) - The web framework used
+* [CS50 IDE](https://ide.cs50.io/) - The online integrated development environment used.

 ## Authors